Astroua/TurbuStat/docs/tutorials/statistics/pspec_example.rst

 .. image:: images/design4_pspec_breakfit.png

-`brk` is the initial guess at where the break point is.
+`brk` is the initial guess fpr where the break point location is.
 Here I've set it to the extent of the inertial range of the simulation. `log_break` should be enabled if the given `brk` is already the log (base-10) value (since the fitting is done in log-space).
 The segmented linear model iteratively optimizes the location of the break point, trying to minimize the gap between the different components.
 This is the `x3` parameter above.
 The slopes of the components are `x1` and `x2`, but the second slope is defined *relative to the first slope* (i.e., if `x2=0`, the slopes of the components would be the same).
 The true slopes can be accessed through `pspec.slope` and `pspec.slope_err`.
 The location of the fitted break point is given by `pspec.brk`, and its uncertainty `pspec.brk_err`.
 If the fit does not find a good break point, it will revert to a linear fit without the break.

 Note that the 2D fitting was disabled in this last example.
 The 2D model cannot fit a break point, and will instead try to fit a single power-law for the between `low_cut` and `high_cut`, which we know already know is the wrong model.
 Thus, it has been disabled to avoid confusion.
 A strategy for fitting the 2D model when the spectrum shows a break is to first fit the 1D model, find the break point, and then fit the 2D spectrum independently using the break point as the `high_cut` in `~turbustat.statistics.PowerSpectrum.fit_2Dpspec`.